technicallyjosh/generator-react-redux-simple/README.md

 This is a simple [yeoman](http://yeoman.io) generator of a single page application using React, Redux, and Koa.

+## This is a work in progress.
+Not deployed to npm yet.

 ## Installation

 **NodeJS 4+ required**